 Directors do not receive fees for attending meetings of the Board or standing committees; however, directors may be compensated for additional committee work as approved by the Board from time to time, including as members of the Special Committee as outlined above.
-Messrs.
-O'Meara, Lillibridge and Urban did not receive any additional compensation for their service as a director.
+Mr. Urban did not receive any additional compensation for his service as a director, and all compensation that he received for the 2023 year are reflected above within the Summary Compensation Table.
+During 2023, the Chair of the Board, Mr. Sanders, received cash compensation of \$50,000 as additional compensation for his service as a consultant for the year.